mwidjaja1/3pfl/README.md

 **Booting process:**
 - Rookies facing second demotion become candidates for booting.
-- We try to only have 1 open seat at a time.
-Captains may use alts temporarily to fill a vacancy to get to that max vacancy, so long as they announce it to the team.
+- We aim to keep the team full.
+To manage vacancies, captains may announce their use of, and temporarily use, alt accounts.
 - When filling a vacancy, we prefer inviting prior teammates back so long as they're within 200 trophies from our current minimum.

 ## 4. Stickers and/or Iron-On Patches for Pros 💌